ihmcrobotics/ihmc-continuous-integration-framework/README.md

 Gradle plugin for running groups of tests with complex runtime requirements.

-**IMPORTANT: This plugin assumes the use of the ihmc-build plugin!!!**

 ### Features

 - Easily define and run categories of tests